Sign-up now for your 2022-2023 Season Audition!

 Q: How many performances are there during the year?

-A: Each choir will have at least two major concerts.
+A: Each choir will have at least two-three major concerts during the season.
 Other events will include festivals, workshops and two Saturday retreats.

 Q: What happens if a concert is scheduled during the year and I am unavailable to sing in it?

 A: WMA makes every attempt to set its concert schedule by the beginning of September and give its families ample notice of performance plans.
 During each year, however, several opportunities arise for choristers to make music and enjoy some extraordinary experiences, some of which our directors have no way to anticipate.
 Participation in all performances is expected; if you have an irreconcilable conflict, you will need to discuss it in advance with your director.

 Q: What is the cost of tuition and fees associated with Princeton Girlchoir or Princeton Boychoir?

 A: A full breakdown of tuition and fees is available on our website for Princeton Girlchoir and Princeton Boychoir.

 Q: Are there any scholarships, and how do I apply?

 A: The Board of Directors is committed to fostering a chorister’s participation in the choir unhampered by financial constraints.
 Westrick Music Academy is proud of its history of supporting requests for financial assistance through a need-based scholarship program, which currently supports approximately 15% of our choristers.

 We encourage families in need of assistance to contact the office for more information.
 Scholarship applications will be made available at the time that placements and registration information are issued.
 All assistance requests are kept strictly confidential and are reviewed on a blind basis by the Scholarship Committee.